OpenKikCoc/EnglishDictation/week3.md

 ### Day20

-> Saturday,  an ultrailight plane crashed the Ferris wheel at a rural festival in Australia, yet somehow no one on the amusement ride nor the plane was hurt.
+> Saturday,  an ultrailight plane crashed into a Ferris wheel at a rural festival in Australia, yet somehow no one on the amusement ride nor the plane was hurt.

 #### Grammer

-- ultrailight plane, very small plane
+- ultrailight plane: very small plane
+- Ferris wheel: 🎡
+- rural: the opposite of urban(with big downtown and party)
+- somehow: means like magically

-- Ferris wheel
+- amusement ride: no one on the Ferris wheel
-- a rural festival

-- amusement ride
+- nor: also

 #### Rule

 #### Read

->
+### Day21

+> Heidi won the world over with her forever cute cross-eyes but slightly confused look.

+#### Grammer

+- won the world over: I won the world over my English lessons.
+  - Heidi won the world over with her cute look.

+#### Rule

+- won sounds like 'one', so you have to know the expression(won the world over)
+- with her == with+(h)er, 'h' is cancelled
+- confused look == confuse(d)+look, 'd' is cancelled

+#### Read

+> Heidi won the world over with+(h)er forever cute cross-eyes but slightly confuse(d)+look.